 1. Natural drainage reduces puddles

 There is nothing worse than pulling onto your driveway after a wet day to find that it is still full of standing water.
-It is hard to prevent puddles on a large flat surface area, unless you use permeable paving with promotes natural drainage.
+It is hard to prevent puddles on a large flat surface area, unless you use permeable paving which promotes natural drainage.
 During the laying process, tiny voids are created which allow water to pass through.
 Therefore when choosing permeable paving you will see a noticeable reduction in puddles and standing water.

 2. Natural filtration

-During the process of returning rain water in the ground, a natural filtration takes places as it passes through the sub-base of the paving.
+During the process of returning rain water in the ground, a natural filtration takes place as it passes through the sub-base of the paving.
 This removes pollutants and impurities from the water, which can stop water pollution.

 3. Flood prevention